tomhoover/guide-programming-fundamentals-in-python/guide.md

 ###Variables

 Variables are a way of storing information in Python.
-Below we will create a number of different variables for our pypet such as name, weight, etc.
+Below we will create different variables for our pypet such as name, weight, etc.

 1. Create a variable called `name` equal to `'Fluffy'`.